18F/docker-compose-django-react/README.md

 If you want to run a one-off command, like installing dependencies, you can use the `docker-compose run <service_name> <cmd>`.

 For example, to install a Javascript dependency and save that information to `package.json` we could run:
-`docker-compose run frontend npm install --save axios`
+`docker-compose run --rm frontend npm install --save axios`

 If you want to be on a shell for one of the Docker services, you can do something like:
-`docker-compose run frontend bash`
+`docker-compose run --rm frontend bash`

+Things I want to add:
+- config for circle to deploy on `master` (wondering if i can get default branch name) and tagged releases
+- React Router
+- Redux & directory structure
+- A server side rendering
+- Service Workers and easy to config [strategies](https://jakearchibald.com/2014/offline-cookbook/)
+- Instructions on easy deployment to cloud.gov
+- Directory structure?
+- USWDS in some form?